luca-dambrosio/luca-dambrosio/README.md

 ## 👀 For Recruiters and Collaborators

 If you're a recruiter, hiring manager, or collaborator interested in learning more about my skills, please feel free to browse through my repositories.
-Each project includes a brief description and relevant documentation.
+This readme includes a brief description of the projects.
+Reports are available in the linked repositories.

 Thank you for visiting my profile.
 I look forward to connecting with you!